FreedomBen/breakout71/Readme.md

 ## Done

+- removed : instant_upgrade
+- nerfed : helium : now need to be level 3 to have the same effect of keeping coins up

+## 29088680

 - new perk: happy family:  + lvl points per paddle bounce per extra ball, reset on ball lost
 - nerfed perk : sticky coins : stick to same color at level 1, any color at level 2+
 - nerfed perk: zen : combo increases every 3 seconds, resets on explosion